viplix3/Image-Colorization-CNN/README.md

 />

-### A simple structure of CNN, as described by the image below was trained from scratch.

-Currently, the model is trained only for human portraits.
+### The following structure of CNN is being used for ALPHA and BETA version.

 <img
 	src=/images/graph.png